modeset/-deprecated-api_pagination/README.md

 table.
 This can be tricky, but is taken into consideration.
 This example is a bit complex, but shows how it can be accomplished using the `column` option, and `page_value` callback option.

-First, if you provide a `column` option as a symbol, it is assumed to mean a column on the current resource.
+If you provide a `column` option as a symbol, it is assumed to mean a column on the current resource.

 ```ruby
 Item.page_by(column: :updated_at).to_sql
 # => SELECT "items".* FROM "items" ORDER BY "items"."updated_at" DESC LIMIT 25
 ```

-If you use a string however, you can specify any column on any table in the query.
-In our example, we want to order our items by when their creator was last updated.
+If you provide a `column` option as a string however, you can specify any column on any table included the query.
+In our example, we want to order our items by when their creator was last updated (not the best example, but you get the idea).

 ```ruby
 Item.joins(:creator).page_by(column: 'creators.updated_at').per(2).to_sql